Giuliano Panico, giuliano.panico [at] unifi.it

 FIS/03 FIS/03 FIS/03 FIS/03 FIS/03 FIS/03

-FIS/05 FIS/05 FIS/05 FIS/06 FIS/06 |
+FIS/05 FIS/05 FIS/06 FIS/06 FIS/05 |

-Two courses to choose from the list of supplementary and elective courses |
+Two courses to choose from this list |

 12 |